 11But the multitudes, having learned this, followed him.
 And having welcomed them, he was speaking to them about the Kingdom of God, and those who had need of treatment he was healing.

-12Now the day began to wear away, and the Twelve came and said to him, “Send the multitude away so they can go into the villages and surrounding countryside and find food and somewhere to stay for the night, for we are here in a remote place.”
+12Now the day began to draw to a close, and the Twelve came and said to him, “Send the multitude away so they can go into the surrounding villages and countryside and find food and somewhere to stay for the night, for we are here in a remote place.”

 13But he said to them, “You give them something to eat.”
 But they said, “We do not have more than five loaves and two fish unless we go buy food for all these people.”

 14(For there were about 5,000 men).
-But he said to his disciples, “Have them recline to eat in groups, about fifty each.”
+But he said to his disciples, “Have them sit down to eat in groups, about fifty each.”

-15And they did so, and made them all recline.
+15And they did so, and made them all sit down.

 16And he took the five loaves and the two fish, and looking up to heaven, he blessed them, and broke them, and kept giving them to the disciples to set before the multitude.

-17And they ate, and were all filled, and what was left over was picked up, 12 baskets of broken pieces.
+17And they ate, and were all filled, and what was left over was picked up, twelve baskets of broken pieces.

 18And it came to pass, as he was praying alone, the disciples were with him.
 And he asked them, saying, “Who do the multitudes say that I am?”

 20And he said to them, “But who do you say that I am?”
-And Peter answering said, “The Christ of God.”
+And Peter answered and said, “The Christa of God.”

 21Now he warned them and instructed them to tell this to no one,

-22saying, “The Son of Man must suffer many things, and be rejected by the elders and chief priests and experts in the law, and be killed, and the third day be raised.”
+22saying, “The Son of Man must suffer many things, and be rejected by the elders and chief priests and experts in the law, and be killed, and the third day be raised from the dead.”

-23And he said to them all, “If anyone wants to come after me, he must deny himself and take up his cross daily and follow me.
+23And he said to them all, “If anyone wants to follow after me, he must deny himself and must take up his cross daily, and then follow me.

 24For whoever wants to save his life will lose it, but whoever loses his life for my sake, he is the one who will save it.

-26For whoever is ashamed of me and of my words, of that person will the Son of Man be ashamed when he comes in his glory, and the glory of the Father, and of the holy angels.
+26For whoever is ashamed of me and of my words, the Son of Man will be ashamed of that person when he comes in his glory and the glory of the Father and of the holy angels.

 27But I tell you truly, there are some of those who stand here who will absolutely not taste of death until they see the Kingdom of God.”